If you focus on the wrong things, you’re likely to get someone less than amazing. Here’s how to fool-proof your choice for a wedding videographer.

 We’ve all heard enough wedding film disaster stories to last a lifetime.
 Brides who couldn’t wait to get their wedding film back only to be met with disappointment.
 Your wedding memories are far too important to have that happen so we’re going to make sure you’re not one of them.

 I’m going to go over how to fool-proof your wedding videographer choice.
 Because you’re more likely to get something you don’t like when you focus on the wrong things (mainly getting the very best deal).

-Start by going to their website and take a few minutes to look around.
 Not just to the homepage and to their portfolio page and then bounce… but really dig in.
 Is the online experience a good one?
 Is it easy to use, walk through, find what you need.
 It might sound silly but these are important and subtle signs of professionalism.

 Pay attention to these cues, they’re all telling you something.

 Your videographer will be with you all day long and you’ll want to be sure their personality is a good fit for you.
 You may not want to be best friends for life, but you should want to be able to have a fun time interacting with them and that means having a good working rapport with people who genuinely care about you and your wedding.

 Sift through their blog, Facebook page, Instagram.
 Interact with them over email (or the phone) and see if they have a personality you can gel with.

 Do they make you laugh?
 Are they giving you the high-pressure sales pitch?
 Do they answer your questions in a way that makes you comfortable?
 These are very important cues you need to pay attention to when you consider hiring someone to film your wedding.